Muscogee: British, French, and Spanish expansion

-The colony of Georgia was created in 1732; its first settlement, Savannah, was founded the following year, on a river bluff where the Yamacraw, a Yamasee band that remained allies of Britain, allowed John Musgrove to establish a fur-trading post.
+In 1732, the colony of Georgia was created.
+In 1733, its first settlement, Savannah, was founded on a river bluff where the Yamacraw, a Yamasee band that remained allies of Britain, allowed John Musgrove to establish a fur-trading post.
 His wife Mary Musgrove was the daughter of an English trader and a Muscogee woman from the powerful Wind Clan, half-sister of 'Emperor' Brim.
 She was the principal interpreter for Georgia's founder and first Governor Gen. James Oglethorpe, using her connections to foster peace between the Creek Indians and the new colony.
+In 1735, Georgia constructed Fort Okfuskee near Oakfuskee to compete with French trade with the Creeks at Fort Toulouse.
 The deerskin trade grew, and by the 1750s, Savannah exported up to 50,000 deerskins a year.

 In 1736, Spanish and British officials established a neutral zone from the Altamaha to the St. Johns River in present-day Florida, guaranteeing Native hunting grounds for the deerskin trade and protecting Spanish Florida from further British encroachment.
-Ca.1750 a group of Ochese moved to the neutral zone, after clashing with the Muskogee-speaking towns of the Chattahoochee, where they had fled after the Yamasee War.
+Ca. 1750 a group of Ochese moved to the neutral zone, after clashing with the Muskogee-speaking towns of the Chattahoochee, where they had fled after the Yamasee War.

 Led by Chief Secoffee (Cowkeeper), they became the center of a new tribal confederacy, the Seminole, which grew to include earlier refugees from the Yamasee War, remnants of the 'mission Indians,' and escaped African slaves.
 Their name comes from the Spanish word cimarrones, which originally referred to a domestic animal that had reverted to the wild.
 Cimarrones was used by the Spanish and Portuguese to refer to fugitive slaves—"maroon" emerges linguistically from this root as well—and American Indians who fled the Europeans.
 In the Hitchiti language, which lacked an 'r' sound, it became simanoli, and eventually Seminole.

 Intermarriage

 Many Muscogee Creek leaders, due to intermarriage, have British names: Alexander McGillivray, Josiah Francis, William McIntosh, Peter McQueen, William Weatherford, William Perryman, and others.
 These reflect Muscogee women having children with British colonists.
 For instance, Indian agent Benjamin Hawkins married a Muscogee woman.
 In Muscogee culture, unmarried Muscogee women had great freedom over their own sexuality compared to European and European-American counterparts.

 Under the customs of Muscogee matrilineal society, their children belonged to their mother's clan.
-With the exception of McGillivray, mixed-raced Muscogee people worked against Muscogee Creek interests, as they understood them; to the contrary, in many cases, they spearheaded resistance to settler encroachment on Muscogee Creek lands.
+With the exception of McGillivray, mixed-raced Muscogee people worked against Muscogee Creek interests, as they understood them.
+To the contrary, in many cases, they spearheaded resistance to settler encroachment on Muscogee Creek lands.
 That they usually spoke English as well as Mvskoke, and knew European customs as well, made them community leaders; they "dominated Muskogee politics".
 As put by Claudio Saunt:

 As Andrew Frank writes, "Terms such as mixed-blood and half-breed, which imply racial categories and partial Indianness, betray the ways in which Native peoples determined kinship and identity in the eighteenth- and early-nineteen-century southeast."